-Search engine optimization requires that your website and your listings contain the information that people are searching for.
-Thus, sites are “optimized” to contain the keywords that a potential customer would use to find you.
-However, your site must also rank for those keywords, so that it appears as near to the top of the search engine results as possible.
+Search engine optimization is the process o “optimizing” your site to contain keywords that a potential customer would use to find you.
+However, your site must also rank for those keywords, so that it appears near the top of search result pages.

 In short, your website should be search engine optimized to:

 (1) Contain keywords that are commonly searched for (high traffic volume), but also represent a distinctive market niche (low competition).

 (2) Receive a high page ranking (PR) by the search engines, in comparison with competitors’ sites.
 Page ranking depends on factors such as age of the site, the numbers of high-quality backlinks to the site, and site performance.
 See the post, How Your Website is Ranked and Positioned by Search Engines for more info on page ranking.See the Definitive Search Metrics 2013 Ranking Factors Guide – Click Here

 Several excellent website performance and optimization tools are available.
 GTmetrix.com provides a comprehensive performance tool.
 Google Page Speed Tools: Analysis and Optimization.
 The ET post How to Improve your Google … Continue reading

 High Peaks Digital is an internet marketing business with offices near Nederland, Colorado.
 Interestingly, High Peaks Digital does not appear very close to the top of search results for ‘internet marketing … Continue reading

 To optimize website design for search engine results, (1) Identify ranking factors that are currently important in search engine algorithms (e.g., see Search Metrics 2013 Rankings Report), and (2) Test your … Continue reading

 In a recent post, we explored a variety of tools that test page rank and the position of a website on search result pages (See How your Website is Ranked … Continue reading